для этой страницы,

 Deferred Buffers enables rendering of the material into the deferred buffers.
 If a material is transparent, information about it is not written into the deferred buffers by default.
 Enabling this state for a transparent material allows this material to write into deferred buffers and, therefore, to participate in post effects.

 Lerp enables smooth linear interpolation of sprites when the camera rotates around the object.
-This state should be enabled if grabbed impostor textures store low number of frames (i.e., the Phi and Theta values are small).
+Linear interpolation should be enabled if grabbed impostor textures store low number of frames (i.e., Phi and Theta values are small).
+The following options are available:

 AO Map enables the ambient occlusion effect.
 This effect is used to modulate global environment illumination using baked shadows from environment probes.
 Enabling the option activates the ambient occlusion texture.